KtaneModules/ktanemod-lightsout-ashbash1987/README.md

 ![Lights Out](https://ashbash1987.github.io/ktanemod-lightsout/Manual/img/Component.png "Lights Out")

-Lights Out is a module leveraging the newly-exposed KTANEModKit for 'Keep Talking and Nobody Explodes'.
+Lights Out is a module leveraging the newly-exposed KTANEModKit for _Keep Talking and Nobody Explodes_.
 It features a representation of the classic 90's handheld game of the same name, in a needy module form-factor.

 ## The Manual